Cozy Peach Kitchen

 Mushroom barley soup is just the recipe you need on those extra chilly winter days.
 If you're looking for a meatless/vegetarian alternative to beef stew, this soup is a great option!

 It has rich, hearty flavors and a balance of chewy textures from mushrooms and barley.
-This soup is perfect with salad and grilled cheese or on its own as a hearty main!
+This soup is perfect with arugula salad and grilled cheese or on its own as a hearty main!

 Jump to: